-Battlefield 6 had a massive launch, quickly becoming the biggest release in the franchise’s history.
+Battlefield 6 stormed onto the scene, quickly claiming its spot as the franchise’s most successful launch to date.
 Millions of players jumped into the game during its early days, giving Electronic Arts a major win after years of rebuilding the series.
 But only six months later, the party hit a wall once news broke that EA was laying off some of the developers who helped create the record-breaking shooter.

 According to reports, employees from multiple Battlefield studios were affected, including teams at DICE, Criterion, Ripple Effect, and Motive.
 EA says the layoffs are part of “internal restructuring and changes to team structure.”
 The company described them as “select changes - meant to better organize development resources.”
 This suggests EA is shifting teams to focus on future Battlefield projects and other upcoming titles.